leirock/hexo-next-artalk/README.md

   # Server address url, you should set this to your own link
   server: https://artalk.example.com

+  # Site name, you can set this to specify site for server
+  # or leave blank to use default site
+  site:

   # JS CDN url, you can set this to your preferred CDN
   jsUrl: https://unpkg.com/artalk@2/dist/Artalk.js

   # CSS styles CDN url, you can set this to your preferred CDN
   cssUrl: https://unpkg.com/artalk@2/dist/Artalk.css

-  # Pageviews count
+  # PV count
-  pageview: true
+  pvCount: true

   # Comments count
   commentCount: true